Skip to main content

-This quickstart guide helps you write a script that transfers USDC from Ethereum to Solana.
+This quickstart helps you write a script that transfers USDC from Ethereum to Solana.

 Before you begin, ensure that you’ve: